jrd730/NoodleTab/README.md

     Specifies a phrase with the given id.
 Phrases cannot contain circular references.

 * [<string>]
-    Specifie s a bracketed sequence containing combinations of the aforementioned symbols.
+    Specifies a bracketed sequence containing combinations of the aforementioned symbols.

 * *<int>
     Can be placed immediately after a bracketed sequence to repeat it the given number of times.

-* +
+* \+
     Can be place between two bracketed sequences to have them be superimposed.